yuriydobr/hello-karta/PITCHME.md

 Note:

+- Independently releasable changes
+- tight coupling == big-bang risky releases.
+- Separate the technical decision to deploy from the business decision
+- Continously deploy
+- Dark releases and feature toggles
+- 10s of lines of code == easier root cause analysis + service restoration
+- Failures are inevitable, rapid service restoration

+Details

 - Architect our systems so that we can release individual changes independently, tight coupling will lead to big-bang risky releases.
 - Separate the technical decision to deploy from the business decision to launch a feature, so we can deploy continuously but release new features on demand.
 Two commonly-used patterns that enable this goal are dark launching and feature toggles.
 - When each deployment consists of tens of lines of code or a few configuration settings, it becomes much easier to perform root cause analysis and restore service in the case of an incident.
-- Failures are inevitable, how do we restore service as rapidly as possible when something goes wrong
+- Failures are inevitable, how do we restore service as rapidly as possible when something goes wrong -->

 ---